-Author has written 34 stories for Thunderbirds, Gilligan's Island, Dr. Quinn Medicine Woman, StarTrek: The Original Series, Hawaii Five-0, Musketeers, Once Upon a Time, Jersey Boys, Supernatural, and Agents of S.H.I.E.L.D..
+Author has written 37 stories for Thunderbirds, Gilligan's Island, Dr. Quinn Medicine Woman, StarTrek: The Original Series, Hawaii Five-0, Musketeers, Once Upon a Time, Jersey Boys, Supernatural, Agents of S.H.I.E.L.D., and Agent Carter.

 Well, a new version of Thunderbirds has happened and it looks like my writing mojo has come right back.
 I will probably continue to annoy the Thunderbirds fandom the majority of the time but I might hop into other fandoms now and again when the mood takes me, although I'm yet to find a fandom as supportive as the Thunderbirds one so I kinda feel safest here.